idameitil/sdpl-utilizing-gts/README.md

 ### Cluster
 Fragment sequences are manually added to the file `data/wzy/blast/banned`.

-To get the clusters in the SSN, run `sh src/ssn-clustering/cluster/cluster.sh [timestamp] [expansion-threshold] [ssn-threshold] [enzyme-family]`. (expansion-threshold is written as '1e-30')
+To get the clusters in the SSN, run `sh src/ssn-clustering/cluster/cluster.sh [timestamp] [expansion-threshold] [ssn-threshold] wzy`. (expansion-threshold is written as '1e-30')

 This will create the folder `data/wzy/ssn-clusterings/[timestamp]` which contains a folder `clusters` with fasta files for all the clusters and jobscripts for making MSAs, a `metadata.txt`, `info.txt`, `clusters.tsv`, `included.txt`, `network`, and `submit.sh`.
 Then, it copies all this to the HPC.

-### Make alignments, trees for each cluster
+### Make alignments etc. for each cluster
 On the HPC, run `sh /work3/idamei/wzy/ssn-clusterings/[timestamp]/submit.sh`.

 ### Analyse clustering
-When all jobs are finished (check with bstat), run locally: `sh src/ssn-clustering/analyse-clustering/analyse-clustering.sh [timestamp]`
+When all jobs are finished, run locally: `sh src/ssn-clustering/analyse-clustering/analyse-clustering.sh [timestamp]`

 Push changes.